 Why: Operating over such large scales in time, space and subject matter requires a vast and diverse expertise that cannot possibly be possessed by any one individual or organization.
 Consequently, we envision an initiative that seeks to mobilize all individuals and entities with relevant expertise.

 How: By promoting, consolidating and working with experts involved in existing and highly valuable environmental initiatives already in place in the St. Lawrence.
-Notable examples of environmental initiatives are the annual review of physical (Galbraith et al., 2018), chemical, and biological (Blais et al., 2019) oceanographic conditions in the St. Lawrence, the fisheries monitoring program (DFO, 2016b), the annual groundfish and shrimp multidisciplinary survey (Bourdages et al., 2018), the characterisation of benthic (Dutil et al., 2011), epipelagic and coastal (Dutil et al., 2012) habitats of the St. Lawrence, and Canada’s shoreline classification (ECCC, 2018).
+Notable examples of environmental initiatives are the annual review of physical (Galbraith et al., 2018), chemical, and biological (Blais et al., 2019) oceanographic conditions in the St. Lawrence, the fisheries monitoring program (DFO, 2016b), the annual groundfish and shrimp multidisciplinary survey (Bourdages et al., 2018), the characterisation of benthic (Dutil et al., 2011, Moritz et al. 2013), epipelagic and coastal (Dutil et al., 2012) habitats of the St. Lawrence, and Canada’s shoreline classification (ECCC, 2018).
 There are also nascent efforts to share information on several human activities in the St. Lawrence such as the Marine Spatial Data Infrastructure portal, which provides data on zoning, shipping, port activities, and other human activities in Canadian waters, including the St. Lawrence system (Government of Canada, 2018).

 By working with existing data portals whose objective is to share environmental data.
 We are thus collaborating actively with the St. Lawrence Global Observatory (SLGO) to develop the initiative and to host the platform on their web portal.
 The mission of SLGO is to promote and facilitate the accessibility, dissemination and exchange of official and quality data and information on the St. Lawrence ecosystem through the networking of organisations and data holders to meet their needs and those of users, to improve knowledge and to assist decision-making in areas such as public safety, climate change, transportation, resources and biodiversity conservation.
 SLGO is also one of three regional associations spearheading the Canadian Integrated Ocean Observing System (CIOOS), which will focus on integrating oceanographic data from multiple sources to make them accessible to end-users and to enable the national coordination of ocean observing efforts by integrating isolated or inaccessible data, and by identifying gaps or duplications in observations and research efforts.
 We are also developing collaborations with the Portal on water knowledge, an initiative from the Québec provincial government.
 This portal aims at collecting and sharing accurate, complete and updated ressources on water and aquatic ecosystems to support the mandate of relevant actors and stakeholders working in water and aquatic ecosystems management.